Connect with others who understand.

 • Coordination and motor function

-• Orientation, such as being confused about the time or day or your location
+• Orientation, such as being confused about what time or day it is, or where you are

 • Decision-making

-Sometimes, psychological symptoms are a part of dementia.
+Sometimes, behavioral and psychological symptoms are a part of dementia.
 These can include:

 • Personality changes